byt3n33dl3/BlackMarlinExec/README.md

  - You can select a process, and terminate it

 #### There are many tools that implement this functionality.
 This tool will additionally:
- - Resolve the application name of java processes (if `jps` is available)
+ - Resolve the application name of every processes ( if `jps` is available )
  - For IANA registered ports you can hover over the port number, and it will show additional information
  - On windows, will show the names of services running as children of `ABAMB.exe`
 <br>